BtcAutoNode/BtcAutoNode/README.md

-## BtcAutoNode - Automated installation of a Bitcoin Full Node via Bash Scripts
+# BtcAutoNode - Automated installation of a Bitcoin Full Node
 <br>
-BtcAutoNode is a set of scripts to install/setup a bitcoin full node in a Debian base server system.<br><br>
+BtcAutoNode is a set of bash scripts to install/setup a bitcoin full node in a Debian base server system.<br><br>

 The scripts are based on the Ministry of Nodes Videos and parts from the RaspiBolt Guide.<br><br>
 [Ministry of Nodes Node Box Guide 2022]<br>